 Today’s Reading: Mark 8:1-9

-O God, whose never-failing providence orders all things both in heaven and earth, we humbly implore You to put away from us all hurtful things and give to us those things that be profitable for us; through Jesus Christ, Your Son, our Lord who lives and reigns with You and the Holy Spirit, one God now and forever.
+O God, whose never-failing providence orders all things both in heaven and earth, we humbly implore You to put away from us all hurtful things and to give us those things that are profitable for us; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.
 Amen.
-(Collect for Trinity 7)
+(Collect for the Seventh Sunday after Trinity)

 -Rev. Jeffrey Ware is pastor of All Saints Lutheran Church in Charlotte, NC.

 Christians need to aspire to being people of THE faith.
 Not just any will do.
 In Faith Misused, Dr. Alvin Schmidt shares his case for a Christian reclaiming of the word “faith” from its ambiguous modern uses.
 Now available from Concordia Publishing House.